 The Centro Storico (historic centre) of Palermo is a lot quieter than most of the areas.
 Although it is filled with tourists like myself but there is a certain demeanor different from the rest of the city.
 It is a lot similar to the Rashtrapati Bhavan area in Delhi- quiet, clean and green while the rest stands abuzz with activity.

 My first stop in the centro storico was Il Duomo di Palermo (The Palermo Cathedral).
-Situated around ancient palm trees and neat streets, the cathedral is gorgeous!
+Surrounded by palm trees, the Norman cathedral is very striking and gorgeous!
 It’s entrance includes a famous portico that was made in the 16th century.
-It also includes several jewels which are called the “treasures of the cathedral”.
-A crypt area inside the church has tombs of the royal Normans.
-I found it too eerie hence did not venture there.
+Inside there are several jewels which are called the “treasures of the cathedral”.
+I did not spend a lot of time inside as there was a crypt with the tombs of the royal Normans and I personally find it a too eerie.

-The Arab Norman baroque styled Duomo has an entry ticket (but of course this is Europe) and if you want to get a view of the city, a narrow tower leads you to the top.
-Its worth EUR 5.
+If you want to get a view of the city, a narrow tower in the Duomo leads you to the top and is worth EUR 5.

 After a visit to the beautiful Duomo, a long street takes you through local shops of the city.
-There is everything from street food to Sicilian cuisine,cafes and small bookstores and endless line of souvenir shops.
-Afterwards about 30 minutes another part of the historic area called the Quattro Canti is a great stop.
-Quattro Canti is simply a junction where four (quattro) roads lead to four historic areas of the city.
+There is everything from street food to Sicilian cuisine, cafes and small bookstores and endless line of souvenir shops.
+After a long walk you reach the historic area called the Quattro Canti – a junction where four (quattro) roads lead to four historic areas of the city.

 Quattro Canti is full of sculptors and fountains which were commissioned by the Spanish Viceroy in 1611.
-It is well worth a stop for some photography and remains to my favorite part of the historic centre.
+It is a stop for photography and remains to my favorite part of the historic centre!!

 Next to the Quattro Canti is the Kalsa district with its stunning Pretoria fountain.
-Keep half an hour only for gazing 😉 What a work of art and perfect to cool you off on a hot summer day.
+Keep half an hour here only for gazing 😉 You will be stupefied with the art.

 -for a quick know how of the city take the Hop On Hop Off bus.

--Getting around in Palermo is manageable by foot.
-Get a good Map of the city 🙂
+-Getting around in Palermo is manageable by foot if you get a good Map of the city 🙂

 –Swiss Airways caters travel to Palermo from India with a layover at Zurich airport.
 I found it to be the cheapest compared to other airlines flying from India.

--Language is not a barrier in Italy as compared to other European countries.
-So many Italians know English and if they don’t, they will always find someone to help you when you are stuck.
+–Language is not a barrier in Italy because even if they don’t speak English they will try.
+Few actually know English but there will be someone to help you when you are stuck.

 -For any information and bookings on Sicily contact VisitPalermo & VisitSicily.
 They are super helpful, quick to revert and easy on your pocket.
-I guarantee you they will suggest you the best of Palermo and Sicily 🙂
+I guarantee you they will suggest you the best of Palermo and Sicily for your trip 🙂